WindowsedCS/Empressival-Mobile/README.md

 | Contributors |
 |:-----------:|
 | WatchandyTW |

-I know sometimes that I'm so "good" at programming, like the Bundle screen, so PR open for everyone.
+I know sometimes that I'm so "good" at programming, like the Bundle screen, so PR open for everyone to submit.

+# Usage
+Download the latest APK file from [here](https://github.com/WindowsedCS/Empressival-Mobile/releases) and install directly on your phone.
+IPA file for iOS is currently not provided due to the license issue.

 # Thanks
- - [Valorant-API](https://dash.valorant-api.com/) for the cdn images (thanks Officer)
+- [Valorant-API.com](https://valorant-api.com/) for cdn images (thanks Officer)
- - [valorant.js](https://github.com/liamcottle/valorant.js) for the original game API stuff
+- [valorant.js](https://github.com/liamcottle/valorant.js) for original game API stuff
+- [CUE4Parse](https://github.com/FabianFG/CUE4Parse) for parsing game assets
+- [FModel](https://fmodel.app) for extracting images from the game

+# Note
+I'm just a high school student who is trying to make the best thing for the Valorant Community also my future, sometimes I code simple stuff into complicated.
+If it happens, please submit a Pull Request and point it out for me.
+I appreciate all your supports, Agent.